RasmusLC1/RasmusLC1/README.md

 This project showcases a custom-built game engine powering a procedurally generated 2D dungeon crawler featuring real-time AI, dynamic lighting, and interactive gameplay mechanics.

 ### Features
-- 🧠 Advanced Enemy AI with optimizations to handle hundreds of enemies simultaneously
+- 🧠 Advanced Enemy AI with optimizations to handle hundreds of enemies simultaneously through efficient lookup and pathfinding algorithms, such as A* and Spatial Hash Grid and changing AI state to scale in complexity with proximity to the player
 - 🏰 Procedural Dungeon Generation using cellular automata and custom rulesets
 - 🗺️ Spatial Hash Grid for efficient collision detection and entity lookups
 - 🌟 Real-Time Dynamic Lighting that updates as the player explores the dungeon
 - 🎮 State manager to handle game events
 - 🎒 Interactive Inventory System for managing loot, equipment, and consumables